Dirac-type conditions for spanning bounded-degree hypertrees: Introduction

 \section{Introduction}

 Forcing spanning substructures with minimum degree conditions is a central topic in extremal graph theory.
-For instance, a classic result of Dirac~\cite{Dirac1952} from~1952 states that any graph on $n\ge 3$ vertices with minimum degree at least $n/2$ contains a Hamilton cycle.
-In the same spirit, Bollob\'as~\cite{BollobasEGT} conjectured in the 1970s that graphs on $n$ vertices with minimum degree at least $n/2+o(n)$ would contain every $n$-vertex tree of bounded maximum degree as a subgraph.
-Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS95} proved this conjecture in 1995, introducing a prototype version of what is now known as the blow-up lemma.

-In recent years many efforts have been made to extend Dirac's theorem to $k$-uniform hypergraphs, also called \emph{$k$-graphs}, using various notions of degrees/cycles.
-Notably, R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS08} proved that $k$-uniform hypergraphs with \emph{minimum codegree} at least $n/2+o(n)$ contain a \emph{tight Hamiltonian cycle} (precise definitions below).
-For more Dirac-type results for Hamilton cycles we refer to the survey of Simonovits and Szemer\'edi~\cite{SimonovitsSzemeredi2019} and the references therein.
-In this paper we will prove an extension of the Koml\'os--S\'ark\"ozy--Szemer\'edi theorem to $k$-uniform hypergraphs.
-As in~\cite{RRS08}, we will use a {minimum codegree} of at least $n/2+o(n)$.
-The hypertrees in our result are \emph{tight $k$-trees}, which we will introduce now.
+For instance, a classic result of Dirac~\cite{Dirac1952} from~1952 asserts that any graph on $n\ge 3$ vertices with minimum degree at least $n/2$ contains a Hamilton cycle.
+In the same spirit, Bollob\'as~\cite{BollobasEGT} conjectured in the 1970s that graphs on $n$ vertices with minimum degree at least $n/2+o(n)$ contain every $n$-vertex tree of bounded maximum degree as a subgraph.
+Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS95} proved this conjecture in 1995. \begin{theorem}[Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS95}] For all $\gamma>0$ and $\Delta\in\mathbb N$, there is $n_0$ such that every graph $G$ on $n\ge n_0$ vertices with $\delta(G)\ge (1/2+\gamma)n$ contains every $n$-vertex tree $T$ with $\Delta(T)\le \Delta$. \end{theorem} In recent years, many efforts have been made to extend Dirac's theorem to $k$-uniform hypergraphs, also called \emph{$k$-graphs}.
+The \emph{minimum codegree} of a $k$-graph $H$, denoted $\delta_{k-1}(H)$, is the largest number $m$ such that every set of $k-1$ vertices from $H$ is contained in at least $m$ edges of $H$.
+A notable result by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRS08} states that $k$-graphs on $n$ vertices and minimum codegree at least $n/2+o(n)$ contain a \emph{tight Hamilton cycle}, where a tight Hamilton cycle consists of a cyclic ordering of the vertices of the $k$-graph such that every $k$ consecutive vertices in this ordering form an edge.
+More Dirac-type results for Hamilton cycles can be found in the survey~\cite{SimonovitsSzemeredi2019} by Simonovits and Szemer\'edi and the references therein.